 The benefits of ginseng are wide-reaching.
 Overall, it is a great immune booster, which can be taken to ward off illnesses.
 It is an excellent energy giver, stimulating blood supply and circulation.
 It is often used as a booster for those suffering fatigue.
 This is great if you want to maximise your workout and your recovery after the gym.

 However, it also has stress-reducing properties.
-This is because the root is an adaptogen.
-Taking ginseng makes your brain work more efficiently, combatting feelings of being overwhelmed.
-So it will appeal to those that like to use their workouts to de-stress and clear their head.
+This is because the root is considered to be an ‘adaptogen’, which means that they can help the body resist stressors.
+Therefore, some people believe that taking ginseng can help your brain to work more efficiently, combatting feelings of being overwhelmed.

-In improving circulation, ginseng helps to promote healthy blood pressure, which in turn helps avoid heart disease.
-In addition, healthy blood flow also ensures that muscles get the oxygen they need during and after exercise.
+As it is thought to improve circulation, ginseng may also help to promote healthy blood pressure, ensures that muscles get the oxygen they need during and after exercise.

 Korean Ginseng Side Effects

 As ginseng is a stimulant, it is important to ensure you do not take too much of it.
 You may experience feeling jittery as your body has an excess of energy.
 If you find you are struggling with insomnia or poor sleep, refrain from taking any ginseng after midday.
 If it persists, leave it altogether.